timtadh/zhang-shasha/README.rst

 the the tree edit distance problem (we have implemented a few other algorithms as well) please email the authors.

-`approxlib <http://www.inf.unibz.it/~augsten/src/>`_ contains a good Java implementation by Dr. Nikolaus Augsten.
-It contains a number of useful tree distance algorithms.
+`approxlib <http://www.inf.unibz.it/~augsten/src/>`_ by Dr. Nikolaus Augstent contains a good Java implementation of Zhang-Shasha as well as a number of other useful tree distance algorithms.

 `Kaizhong Zhang and Dennis Shasha.
 Simple fast algorithms for the editing distance between trees and related problems.
 SIAM Journal of Computing, 18:1245–1262, 1989.`__ (the original paper)